 A disability benefits hearing before an Administrative Law Judge (ALJ) can be an intimidating experience.
 Because of this, many applicants make their disability seem worse than it actually is.
-If you need help with our disability benefits applcation contact a leading Social Security Disability lawyer today.
+If you need help with our disability benefits applcation contact a leading Phoenix, AZ Social Security Disability lawyer today.

 The answer is simple, your best option for winning a favorable decision at a disability benefits hearing is to be honest and truthful about every aspect of your condition.
 Here are a few tips to help keep you honest:

 1. Avoid Vague Answers When answering questions relating to the intensity or frequency of your symptoms, the ALJ appreciates detailed responses.
 If you get migraine headaches five to six days per week, do not respond with, Migraines hurt bad and I get them a lot.
 Instead, provide a detailed response that demonstrates how frequent and painful your migraines are.
 This will also provide the ALJ will a complete picture of your condition, which can lead to an approval of benefits.